reacfen/uninttp/README.md

         fun2<arr>(); // 1 2 3
     }
     ```
-3)  This is more or less an extension to restriction (2).
+3)  This is more or less an extension to limitation (2).

     Accessing members through lvalue references of class types with `uni_auto` is a little tricky as the dot operator doesn't work as expected.
-Instead, one would have to first use `uni_auto_v` to extract the underlying lvalue reference manually and then proceed to access the members of the class as usual: [<kbd>Demo</kbd>](https://godbolt.org/z/b4f4x4oEs)
+Instead, one would have to first use `uni_auto_v` to extract the underlying lvalue reference manually and then proceed to access the members of the class as usual: [<kbd>Demo</kbd>](https://godbolt.org/z/1r3jbz6eE)
     ```cpp
     #include <uninttp/uni_auto.hpp>
     #include <iostream>